-To file for a military divorce in Chattanooga, at least one spouse has to be a member of the armed forces.
+To file for a military divorce, at least one spouse has to be a member of the armed forces.
 Military divorces are fairly common, and couples seeking a divorce should know that certain rules apply in these situations, especially when they involve military personnel who are deployed.

 A Chattanooga military divorce lawyer could guide you through the unique aspects of these proceedings, such as dividing military pensions and retirement pay.
-You may need qualified legal counsel to help you understand and resolve the issues that often arise in any marriage dissolution process.
+You may need a dedicated divorce attorney to help you understand and resolve the issues that often arise in any marriage dissolution process.

 Even if a couple decides to divorce while both residing inside the country, jurisdiction issues may still be relevant, as servicemembers often reside out of state on military bases.
 The court will likely consider the serviceperson’s permanent residence for the most recent six months and where their permanent residence was located before they moved on base.
 For instance, if a member of the military lives on a base in North Carolina, but if their residence was in Tennessee prior to being moved to North Carolina, Tennessee will have jurisdiction over the case.